-Retrospective analysis of 27 CBC and peripheral blood smears of neonates was done over one month, where peripheral smears had been made and stored for examination, and reports for the peripheral smears had been dispatched.
-Clinical details (As available from the clinician), parameters for neonatal sepsis (NLR, PLR, IG), platelet counts, and nRBC counts were recorded and tabulated.
-For result tabulation, we divided the neonatal samples into two groups: 0-1 day and 2-30 days.
+Retrospective analysis of 27 CBC and peripheral blood smears (PBS) of neonates was done of data of one month, where peripheral smears had been made and stored for examination, and where reports for peripheral smear had been dispatched.
+Clinical details (as available from clinician), parameters for neonatal sepsis (NLR, PLR, IG), platelet counts and nRBC counts recorded and tabulated.
+For result tabulation, we divided the neonatal samples into two groups 0-1 day and 2-30 days.